rmnavr/opriq/README.md

   * Sometimes running OPRIQ direclty on remote machine will solve the issue.
 Sometimes not.

 Hardware limitations:
-* On keyboards without 6NKRO some tricky key combinations won't be recognized (in all the membrane keyboards I used it usually were some obscure seldom used hotkeys).
+* On keyboards without 6NKRO some tricky key combinations won't be recognized (in all the membrane keyboards I used it usually were some obscure seldomly used hotkeys).
   You still can enter those keys normally via 2 hands.
 * If you use DVORAK or other non-QWERTY layout, OPRIQ will not work correctly

 Not all games support 1h-mode properly:
 * One-shot keys usually work without problems (great for games like Diablo II, Shapez 2, Turing Complete)
-* Letter/number-keys that require holding will produce unwanted result:
+* Letter/number-keys that require holding (anything but Alt/Shift/Ctrl) will produce unwanted result:
   * for example, `Space` (usually working as jump in games) will not have "hold Space for longer jump" capability
   * another example is holding `s+d` (usually working as "move down left" in games) — it might send chord for `BS`, which is usually not what you want
-* Anyway, **dedicated 2h-mode** solves all those issues.
+* Anyway, **dedicated 2h-mode** solves all aformentioned gaming issues

 <!-- __________________________________________________________________________/ }}}1 -->
 <!-- Install ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾\ {{{1 -->